Writing Plan Phases

 4.5 Moves beyond description to analyze or interpret data or finding.Provide thoughtful insights, explanations, and connections that extend beyond surface-level observations.

-4.6 Synthesizes disparate perspectives or chronological findings found in primary data.Analyze and compare contrasting viewpoints, identify
+4.6 Synthesizes disparate perspectives or chronological findings found in primary data.Analyze and compare contrasting viewpoints, identify common themes or patterns, and provide a comprehensive synthesis of the information.

 4.7 Includes and explains visuals (figures, charts, tables) in enough detail that they convey meaning when viewed apart from surrounding text.